VictoriaLebedeva/model_selection_evaluation/README.md

 ## Project structure
 ```
+|- assets                              <---- Screenshots of the code check
 |- models                              <---- Models predictions
 |- notebooks                           <---- EDA and data and model researches
 │- src